CompTIA Security+ Exam Notes

 HSTS (HTTP Strict Transport Security)

 This is enabled on the webserver.
 It is designed to prevent downgrade attacks such as SSL stripping and Man-in-the-Middle attacks.
-Even if the user enters HTTP into the URL the connection will either be blocked or if configured on the webserver it will automatically connect using HTTPS.
+Even if the user enters HTTP into the URL, the connection will either be blocked or automatically connect using HTTPS if configured on the web server.

 Tuesday, November 24, 2020